cwz920716/cs395t-phys/seven-MilestoneIStarter/README.md

 A glfw app should launch displaying a GUI.
 The code will try to load scene files from either the ./scenes or ../scenes folder, so you need to run the binary from either the project root folder, or a build subdirectory.

+## Supported Feature.
+I have only implemented all the required features.

 ## Dependencies